cloudant-labs/graphdb-slate/source/includes/api/_replication.md

 }
 ```

+Sometimes you do not want to transfer all documents from source to target.
+To choose which documents to transfer,
-Sometimes you don't want to transfer all documents from source to target.
-You can include one or more filter functions in a design document on the source and then tell the replicator to use them.
+include one or more filter functions in a design document on the source.
+You can then tell the replicator to use these filter functions.

+A filter function takes two arguments:

+- The document to be replicated.
+- The replication request.

-A filter function takes two arguments (the document to be replicated and the the replication request) and returns true or false.
+A filter function returns a true or false value.
 If the result is true, the document is replicated.

 ###### h6

+> Simple example of a filter function:

 ```json
 {